jurireh/CSE_Project_Frontend/README.md

 # CSE_Project
 This Project was made for a Mobile Device Programming Class.<br/>
-We build an app, that is already in the App Store and is called HappyCow.
-You can search vegetarian or vegan restaurants based on a map.
+We build an app where you can search vegetarian or vegan restaurants based on a map.